 All of our milk is purchased from local dairy farms that do not use any rBST, short for recombinant bovine somatotropin, a type of artificial growth hormone that increases milk production.

-We offer menu options that feature locally grown, seasonal, and organic fruits and vegetables.
-We also use china service ware whenever possible, but if necessary, we use compostable and recyclable disposal ware.
-We strive to eliminate bottled beverages by replacing them with pitchers of drinks and reusable glassware.
+We offer menu options that feature locally grown and seasonal fruits and vegetables.
+We also use china service ware whenever it is requested by the customer.
+We strive to eliminate bottled beverages by replacing them with pitchers of drinks.

 Food Recovery Network

-We serve several hundred meals a week to the New Orleans Mission.
+We partner with the Food Recovery Network, a student organization, to serve several hundred meals a week to the New Orleans Mission.